tschwecke/harvey/lib/actions/README.md

 # Actions

 Actions are property names that begin with "$", and can be used within any part of the test life cycle.
+They can be run before the request by placing with the 'preActions' property, or after the response is received with the 'postActions' property.
 The following actions are available:

 * ```set``` - sets a variable to the specified value
 * ```push``` - ensures a variable to be an Array and pushes the specified value into it
 * ```replace``` - does a string regex replacement on a specified value
-* ```extract``` - extracts a value from the response object using dot notation
 * ```random``` - generates a random number between values
 * ```crypto``` - generates a cipher or hash-based MAC
 * ```now``` - generates a timestamp for the current time